NateRiz/scategories/README.md

-LIST EIGHTEEN:
+LIST SEVENTEEN:
-1. Reasons to make a phone call
+1. Honeymoon spots
-2. Types of weather
+2. Things you buy for kids
-3. Titles people can have
+3. Things that can kill you
-4. Things that have buttons
+4. Reasons to take out a loan
-5. Items you take on a road trip
+5. Words associated with winter
-6. Things that have wheels
+6. Things to do on a date
-7. Reasons to call 911
+7. Historic events
-8. Things that make you smile
+8. Things you store items in
-9. Ways to kill time
+9. Things you do everyday
-10. Things that can get you fired
+10. Things you get in the mail
-11. Hobbies
+11. Things you save up to buy
-12. Holiday Activities
+12. Things you sit/on